hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-ensure-multi-az-configuration.md

     → → Overall Result: true

-    This result means that all resources have passed the policy check for the policy rds-should-be-configured-with-multi-az.
+    This result means that all resources have passed the policy check for the policy rds-ensure-multi-az-configuration.

     ✓ Found 0 resource violations

-    rds-should-be-configured-with-mutli-az.sentinel:45:1 - Rule "main"
+    rds-ensure-multi-az-configuration.sentinel:45:1 - Rule "main"
       Value:
         true